react-grid-layout/react-grid-layout/README.md

 // Callback when the width changes, so you can modify the layout as needed.
 onWidthChange: (containerWidth: number, margin: [number, number], cols: number, containerPadding: [number, number]) => void;

+// Defines the unit to use (using vw, vh will size elements relatively)
+unit: PropTypes.string
 ```

 ### Grid Item Props